kylecarhart/kylecarhart/README.md

 - ⚡ My true passions of **Web Design and Development**.
 I love creating apps in my free time!

-I love all things Javascript and React! 🧡💯🔥
+I love all things Javascript! 🧡💯🔥

 ### Check out some of my projects!